n-noc/soen342/README.md

 1. **Open the project** in your IDE or terminal.
 2. Navigate to the `app` package and run the file:
+3. Make sure to always click option "1" to load the file

 ## Team members